Check out this Amazing Video!

 Check out Rare Earth's video that gives deeper insight into how Cambodia's genocide came about

 Today, Cambodia's political climate and record on human rights is concerning.
 The country is ruled by Prime Minister Hun Sen of the Cambodian People's Party (formally the Kampuchean People's Revolutionary Party) and a figure head king, His Royal Highness Norodom Sihamoni.
-The country is orderly and the younger generation, sheltered from the country's troubled past by family who never speak of the Khmer Rouge, are looking ahead - not back.
+The country's younger generation, sheltered from the country's troubled past by family who never speak of the Khmer Rouge, are looking ahead - not back.
 But the wound remains largely unhealed - particularly in the countryside.
 Foreign investment from China, Japan, Korea and the European Union are Cambodia's leading providers of development and assistance, and tourism has helped the economy grow.
 But any gains in the economy are largely lost on the Cambodian people themselves.
-This is the backdrop for the emerging church there.
-The hope in all of this is that, although the government restricts direct proselytizing and the passing out of Christian literature, it currently has an otherwise Laizez faire stance on the Christian church and the good work being done to help the people..
-This presents an unprecedented opportunity to make a difference - while the door remains open.
+This is the backdrop for the emerging church there today.
+The hope in all of this is that, although the government restricts direct proselytizing and the passing out of Christian literature, it currently has an otherwise Laizez faire stance on the Christian church and the good work being done to help the Cambodian people.
+This presents an unprecedented opportunity for Christians to make a difference - while the door remains open.

 "As long as it is day, we must do the works of Him who sent me.
 Night is coming, when no one can work..."
 Gospel of John 9:4